EMAIL NOW: Save the GEICO trees/Save Brookdale Park

 Message:

 The mature trees at the GEICO property in Friendship Heights are an irreplaceable benefit to our community.
-Yet, the developer, EYA, wants to remove all of them to build townhouses and apartments.
-Please deny their request for a variance that allows them to remove every specimen tree.
+Yet, the developer, EYA, wants to cut down almost all of them to build townhouses and apartments and add amenities to Brookdale Park.
+Please deny their request for a variance that allows them to destroy these invaluable specimen trees.

 {Your Name}